Updated on: September 30, 2024

 Winner (Servers): Surfshark

-Surfshark takes the win there due to its larger server network — it has 3,200+ servers in 100 countries, while Proton VPN only has 4692 servers in 91 countries.
-Surfshark also allows P2P traffic on all servers, and Proton only supports torrenting on servers in 16+ countries.
-I like that Proton VPN has Tor over VPN servers, but it’s not enough to beat Surfshark’s superior server network, which is one of the largest on the market.
+Surfshark takes the win here — although both VPN’s server networks are pretty much the same in terms of server locations, only Surfshark allows P2P traffic on all servers.
+Proton only supports torrenting on servers in 16+ countries.
+I like that Proton VPN has Tor over VPN servers, but it’s not enough to beat Surfshark’s superior server network in terms of P2P support.

 Speeds — Proton VPN Is Slightly Faster